stripe/stripe-ruby/README.md

-# Stripe Ruby Library
+# EwStripe Ruby Library

 [![Gem Version](https://badge.fury.io/rb/stripe.svg)](https://badge.fury.io/rb/stripe)
 [![Build Status](https://travis-ci.org/stripe/stripe-ruby.svg?branch=master)](https://travis-ci.org/stripe/stripe-ruby)

-The Stripe Ruby library provides convenient access to the Stripe API from applications written in the Ruby language.
-It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Stripe API.
+The EwStripe Ruby library provides convenient access to the EwStripe API from applications written in the Ruby language.
+It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the EwStripe API.

 The library also provides other features.
 For example: